sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 The purple-blue skin was ever so slightly fuzzy, very short fur growing.
 It felt... strangely pleasant to the touch, as did the chubbiness on your new frame, evidence of the jester's previous lavish life in the castle.
 You wondered if it was because of his curvature that his outfit, and indeed anything you could find to wear, was so... form-fitting.

 You had worn his outfit again briefly, trying to understand *him* through it.
 The vest that covered most of his frame had patterning around the middle that gave you the impression of royalty, or one of those weird hunting party guys on horses.
-It was a little tight around the belly, slightly straining the heart shaped buttons that held the vest together - was that normal or had he somehow managed to put *on* some pounds in captivity?

 His ruff and his shoes were the only things that broke from his black-and-purple scheme.
 They stood out completely from the rest of the outfit, with bright green and orange segments on the ruff, and the same green on his footwear.
 It was...

 Well, it was something.

-You admittedly appreciated the plain black cowl for warmth, though.
+You admittedly appreciated the plain black cowl worn as a cape for warmth, though.

 Despite discovering that you look like some kind of devil doll, and those in the Castle who had witnessed Jevil's downfall turning to run whenever they crossed paths with you, you found you didn't mind the body so much.
 You missed yours of course, but... this would do.